-Cervical cancer is one of the most common cancers in women, with 85% of cervical cancer deaths occurring in low- and middle-income areas with low censuses.
-Through screening, cervical cancer is the only gynecological cancer that can be detected early and can be cured.
-Early screening found that cervical precancerous lesions are the key to prevent cervical cancer.
-About 2.4 billion women worldwide need census of cervical cancer and precancerous lesions each year, with only 160 million (about 7%) actual censuses.
-In China, due to the lack of pathology doctors and cytology testing equipment, the census rate of cervical cancer is only 1%.
-Therefore, the intelligent screening system to reduce the burden on pathologists, to improve screening prevalence, prevention and treatment of cervical cancer is of great significance.
+Cervical cancer is one of the most common cancers in women, among which 85% of patients died come from low- and middle-income areas in China.
+Cervical cancer is the only gynecological cancer that can be detected at the early stage and eventually be cured with the help of screening.
+Early screening of the potential pre-cancerous cervical lesions is key to prevent cervical cancer.
+Around 2.4 billion women worldwide need to undergo screening of cervical cancer and pre-cancerous lesions each year; however, only 160 million (about 7%) of them conduct the actual screening.
+In China, due to a lack of histopathology doctors and cytology testing equipment, the census rate of cervical cancer is only 1%.
+Hence, artificial intelligent screening system is essential to reduce the burden of pathologists and to further increase screening prevalence as well as prevention and treatment of cervical cancer.